Transportation-Related Expenses (TRE) Payments

 Reimbursement of Parking Fees

 Parking costs for clients approved for mileage payments are paid at the actual cost to the client.
-Refer to "Mileage Payments" above. clients must submit receipts for parking, except where parking meters are used.
-When a client requests reimbursement of a parking meter fee, the client must sign a “General Affidavit” (SCD 101).
+Refer to "Mileage Payments" above.
+Clients must submit receipts for parking, except where parking meters are used.
+When a client requests reimbursement of a parking meter fee, the client must sign a Sworn Statement (SCD 101) or Sworn Statement (GEN 853).
 Parking meter fees cannot be paid if a parking permit was paid for the same location.

 Bus Pass/Fare Rates